Collagen, keratin & melanin - skin & hair

 Melanin

 Melanin is the pigment that gives skin, hair and eyes their color.
 Dark-skinned people have more melanin in their skin than light-skinned people.
-Melanin provides some protection against skin damage caused by the sun, as the melanocytes increase their production of melanin in response to sun exposure.
+Melanin provides some protection against skin damage caused by the sun, in that the melanocytes increase their production of melanin in response to sun exposure.

-If you want to get an extra boost of melanin to increase the hair's natural pigmentation, or counteract gray hair, you can try our food supplement ANTI-GRAY™ .
+If you want to get an extra boost of melanin to increase the hair's natural pigmentation, or counteract gray hair, you can try our ANTI-GRAY™ dietary supplement.

 If you want to accelerate your tan and get a finer and deeper tan that looks natural, you can also eat the nutritional supplement ANTI-GRAY™ as it also affects your skin's pigment if you sunbathe!